 This entry was posted on 12th September 2017 by Stuart Cantebury.

-Can you drive if you are deaf or have hearing loss?
+Can deaf people drive and does hearing loss make a difference?
 It is a common misconception that the hearing impaired cannot drive.
 But, the hard of hearing and deaf can safely and legally drive all over the world.

 It is estimated that more than 325 million people across the globe suffer from disabling hearing loss.
 It is believed over 37 million people in the US have trouble hearing, and in the UK, hearing loss affects roughly 9 million.

 Hearing loss has a significant impact on a variety of daily activities such as talking on the phone, hearing the doorbell or simply watching TV.
 While these mainly affect the individual, other actions, such as driving a car may concern additional people such as fellow drivers and pedestrians.
-That is why there is an ongoing debate as to how safe it is for a hard of hearing and deaf to drive a car and whether it should be an issue regulated by law.
+That is why there is an ongoing debate as to whether deaf or hard of hearing people can drive and whether it should be an issue regulated by law.

 Contrary to belief, research has shown that the deaf and hard of hearing do not cause more traffic accidents than drivers with regular hearing.
 There are multiple reasons behind this fact.
 First, people with hearing impairments are much more vigilant and rely more on their visual observations - they stay alert for all kinds flashing and emergency signals or vibrations much more than the regular driver.
 Moreover, it is common that such drivers are more cautious and find ways to observe the road and traffic in a more concentrated manner.
 There is also the argument that many drivers who have normal hearing compromise their attentiveness with loud music or talking on the phone while driving, thus posing the same or even greater hazard on the road as not only will they not hear what is happening but also are occupied with something else.